nolan-meyer1/cs495-baseline-nolan.meyer/about-me.md

 # What do you feel least comfortable doing?

-### I feel least comfortable with front end thigns mostly because I just don't have really much experience around that kind of stuff but it's something I'm really interested in getting myself versed in!
+### I feel least comfortable with front end things mostly because I just don't really have much experience around that kind of stuff but it's something I'm really interested in getting myself versed in!